ktaylor63/southeast/site/content/our-services/coastal-conservation.md

 ## Types of Projects
 Our projects are as diverse as the habitats that we restore and protect.
 Some activities include:

- - Coastal wetland restoration
+ - Coastal wetland restoration;
- - Coastal upland restoration (maritime forest, longleaf pine, grasslands)
+ - Coastal upland restoration (maritime forest, longleaf pine, grasslands);
- - Dune restoration
+ - Dune restoration;
- - Invasive species control
+ - Invasive species control;
- - Blue carbon
+ - Blue carbon;
- - Living shoreline construction (such as oyster reefs)
+ - Living shoreline construction (such as oyster reefs);
- - Coastal river/aquatic instream
+ - Coastal river/aquatic instream;
- - Nearshore habitat restoration (coral reefs, seagrass)
+ - Nearshore habitat restoration (coral reefs, seagrass);
- - Land protection
+ - Land protection;
- - Partnerships with public and private lands
+ - Partnerships with public and private lands.

 ## Work With Us